1977–78 in English football: Diary of the season

 17 July 1977: Fulham are banned from the transfer market due to a reported £700,000 debt.

 25 July 1977: Manchester City pay £300,000 for Southampton striker Mick Channon, who signs a six-year contract at Maine Road.

 3 August 1977: Derby County sign a sponsorship deal with Swedish carmaker Saab, who supply all of the club's players with a Saab car.

 5 August 1977: The Football League backs The Football Association's ban on sponsors advertising themselves on player's strips.
 However, non-league clubs are permitted to show sponsor's names on their players' shirts.

 10 August 1977: Kenny Dalglish becomes the most expensive player to be signed by a British club when he joins Liverpool in a £440,000 move from Celtic.
 He takes over from Kevin Keegan, who recently joined Hamburg to become the most expensive player in Europe, as Liverpool's main striker.

 11 August 1977: Pat Jennings ends 13 years at Tottenham Hotspur and signs for Arsenal in a £45,000 deal.

-15 August 1977: Ron Greenwood, general manager of West Ham United and team manager until 1974, accepts an offer to become temporary manager of the England national team, initially for three matches only.

 19 August 1977: Walsall hooligan Edward Beech, 19, receives a three-year prison sentence for kicking a policeman in the face at a game at Fellows Park last season.

 20 August 1977: Champions Liverpool open the First Division season with 1–1 draw away to Middlesbrough.
 Promoted Nottingham Forest win 3–1 at Everton.

 27 August 1977: Brian Clough sinks his old charges as his Nottingham Forest side beat rivals Derby County 3–0.

 31 August 1977: Nottingham Forest top the First Division table at the end of the first month of the season after winning their first three matches.
 Birmingham City and West Ham United have both lost their first three games.

 8 September 1977: Sir Alf Ramsey makes a shock return to management, taking over at the First Division's basement side Birmingham City following the resignation of Willie Bell.
 However, he also announces that this role will only be temporary, and that he will step down by, at the latest, the end of the season.

 13–14 September 1977: In the Anglo-Scottish Cup quarter-final first legs, Fulham versus St Mirren and finishes 1–1, as does Notts County's visit to Motherwell.
-Bristol City and Blackburn Rovers are beaten, by Partick Thistle and Hibs respectively.
+Bristol City and Blackburn Rovers are beaten, by Partick Thistle and Hibernian respectively.

 19 September 1977: Tommy Docherty makes a swift return to management at Derby County, who demote Colin Murphy back to his previous role as reserve team manager.

 27–29 September 1977: English clubs make up two of the four Anglo-Scottish Cup semi-final contingent, as Notts County and Bristol City progress.
 Blackburn and Fulham are eliminated, the latter after two late goals saw St Mirren win the match 5–3 on the night and 6–4 on aggregate.